klange77/espa-surface-water-extent/not-validated-prototype-dswe/README.md

 The following input data are required to generate the surface water extent products:
 * Surface Reflectance
-* CFmask
+* Pixel QA
 * Elevation

-The Surface Reflectance and CFmask products can be generated using the software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) and [espa-cloud-masking](https://github.com/USGS-EROS/espa-cloud-masking) projects.
+The Surface Reflectance and Pixel QA products can be generated using the software found in our [espa-surface-reflectance](https://github.com/USGS-EROS/espa-surface-reflectance) and [espa-cloud-masking](https://github.com/USGS-EROS/espa-cloud-masking) projects.
 Or through our ondemand processing system [ESPA](https://espa.cr.usgs.gov), be sure to select the ENVI output format.

-The Elevation data is required to be in the same projection and physical data file size as the CFmask and Surface Reflectance products.
+The Elevation data is required to be in the same projection and physical data file size as the Pixel QA and Surface Reflectance products.

 This surface water extent product is <b>NOT</b> currently available in the [ESPA](https://espa.cr.usgs.gov) processing system.